crt25/collimator/apps/scratch/src/pages/__tests__/test-task.md

 - `motion_movesteps` can be used 7 times in total and is already used once by the task.
 - `motion_turnright` can be used once and is used once by the task.
 - `motion_goto` can be used an arbitrary amount and has not been used yet.

+The tasks blocks cannot be edited / are frozen.
+The same task where the initial blocks are not frozen is suffixed with `-editable`;